kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>And Noam Sauer-Utley is a bootcamp grad who's written some of the BEST JavaScript algorithms explanations I've ever read.
 Read more of her stuff <a href="https://medium.com/@noamsauerutley">here</a>.</p>

-<p>Back to the algorithm tests: If you want to study for them, <a href="https://www.codewars.com/">Codewars</a> is the easiest free resource. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>
+<p>Back to the algorithm tests: If you want to prepare for them, <a href="https://www.codewars.com/">Codewars</a> is the easiest free resource. <a href="https://www.geeksforgeeks.org/">Geeks for Geeks</a> is next and is also free...a bit more structured towards the tests.</p>

 <p><a href="https://www.hackerrank.com/">HackerRank</a> is free and is probably the closest representation of what an algo test looks like.
 Lots of the tests I took for interviews were on HackerRank.</p>

 <p><a href="https://leetcode.com/">LeetCode</a> has free content but a Google developer suggested I buy their premium subscription at USD$35 a month.
-I did and now I suggest it: you'll see many sample questions close to what you'll see on the tests.</p>
+I did and now <i>I</i> suggest it: you'll see many sample questions close to what you'll see on the tests.</p>

 <p>Many suggest <a href="https://www.crackingthecodinginterview.com/">the "Cracking the Coding Interview" book</a> but it's a big read.
 However, its chapter on <a href="https://www.freecodecamp.org/news/big-o-notation-why-it-matters-and-why-it-doesnt-1674cfa8a23c/">Big O notation</a> is excellent.</p>
 </li>